yawnson/pownft-miner/README.md

 # pownft-miner

 This is a typescript miner for the POWNFT smart contract.
-This uses multiple cores (number of cores is configurable), and more efficient hashing code than the website (at time of writing).
-On a linux laption running ubuntu, I'm able to get > 200k hashes/sec.
+It uses multiple cores (configurable), and has more efficient hashing code than the website (at time of writing).
+On a mid-grade laptop running ubuntu, I'm able to get > 200k hashes/sec using 4 cores.

-_USE THIS AT YOUR OWN RISK!_
+_DISCLAIMER: This miner will automatically submit an ethereum transaction when an atom is found, which requires access to a private key (seed phrase) stored in plain text.
+This is bad, you should never do this.
+You will loose all your funds and atoms if you are not careful.
+Please delete the config file or clear the seed phrase from it when you are done using this.
+USE THIS AT YOUR OWN RISK!_

+## Requirements
+- Node 12

 ## Config